abklein1/generation_y2k/README.md

 For this project I made a detailed RPG simulator of a high school using Design Patterns from GoF.

-I used a builder design pattern to proceedurally generate a high school and all specific rooms/ classrooms.
+I used a Builder design pattern to proceedurally generate a high school and all specific rooms/ classrooms.
+Rooms are an interface that serve as a template for specific room objects.
+A director object assembles the school by organizing a series of concrete builders.
 From the builder, I used the school size (via number of classrooms and offices) to calculate the maximum number of students and minimum number of staff needed to run a school.
+The school would have used a directed graph or adjacency matrix to link rooms, but ran out of time.
+Students and teachers would have populated rooms.

 Next, I developed an Abstract Factory to build different types of People (staff and students) using components that make up a person, defined through an Interface.
 Students and staff are stored in separate hash maps for quick reference.